Canon G1 X Mark II vs Olympus TG-6

 - More modern: Reflects 5 years and 3 months of technical progress since the G1X Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the G1X Mark II is the clear winner of the match-up (14 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the G1X Mark II emerges as the winner of the contest (14 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G1 X Mark II and the Olympus TG-6 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera listing whether the two cameras rank among the cream of the crop.